openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 ## Motivation

 ### Goals
-As an administrator, I would like to create or reuse my own networks, subnets and routing schemes that I can deploy OpenShift to.
+As an OpenStack user, I would like to deploy OpenShift onto pre-existing OpenStack networks, subnets and routing schemes.

 ### Non-Goals
 There are no changes in expectations regarding publicly addressable parts of the cluster.